Bidirectional Attention as a Mixture of Continuous Word Experts: Bidirectional attention as a mixture of continuous word experts

 and $g \in \mathbb{R}^{|V|}$, $D \in \mathbb{R}^{|V| \times S}$, $W^{LOV} \in \mathbb{R}^{|V| \times p}$, $W^{KQ} \in \mathbb{R}^{p \times p}$, and $e_j \in \{0,1\}^{S}$ denotes a zero vector with 1 on the $j$-th entry.
 (The proof is in \Cref{sec:app-proof-mlm-objective}.) \end{lemma}

-\Cref{prop:mlm-obj} performs a reparametrization over the weight matrices $W^V, W^Q, W^K, W^O$, arriving at an explicit form of the \gls{MLM} objective with only two weight matrices $W^{KQ}, W^{LOV}$. \Cref{prop:mlm-obj} also reveals two key components of the \gls{MLM} objective: $\theta(j,m)$, the attention weight of token in the $m$-th position on token in the $j$-th position, and $\chi(j,m,\cdot)$, the similarity between token in the $m$-th position and token in the $j$-th position.
+\Cref{prop:mlm-obj} performs a reparameterization over the weight matrices $W^V, W^Q, W^K, W^O$, arriving at an explicit form of the \gls{MLM} objective with only two weight matrices $W^{KQ}, W^{LOV}$.
+In particular, $g = W^\ell c_{|V| + 1}$, $D = W^\ell P^\top$, $W^{LOV} = W^\ell (W^O)^\top W^V$, and $W^{KQ} = (W^K)^\top W^Q$ for some weight matrix $W^\ell$. \Cref{prop:mlm-obj} also reveals two key components of the \gls{MLM} objective: $\theta(j,m)$, the attention weight of token in the $m$-th position on token in the $j$-th position, and $\chi(j,m,\cdot)$, the similarity between token in the $m$-th position and token in the $j$-th position.
 These quantities will play a key role in facilitating the statistical interpretation of bidirectional attention.